Akoladeolu03/bamazon/README.md

   * Also if a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.
 ![bmzm2](Assets/bmzm2.png)

-  * The same thing applicable if  manager selects `Add to Inventory`, the app will display a prompt that will let the manager "add more" of any item currently in the store.
+  * The same thing applicable, if  manager selects `Add to Inventory`, the app will display a prompt that will let the manager "add more" of any item currently in the store.
   ![bmzm3](Assets/bmzm3.png)
   ![bmzm4](Assets/bmzm4.png)